moldham74/AussieCAS/index.md

 <iframe width="650" height="365" src="https://www.youtube.com/embed/stziwtQBrZ0" frameborder="0" gesture="media" allowfullscreen></iframe>

 One method of simulation that can achieve the objectives of bottom-up simulation is ABM.
-ABMs allow researchers to assess, in a silicon laboratory, the micro-level interactions that give rise to verifiable macro outcomes.
+Agent-based model (ABMs) allow researchers to assess, in a silicon laboratory, the micro-level interactions that give rise to verifiable macro outcomes.
 This is achieved through heterogeneous agents adapting and making decisions based on their environment, including considering spatial, temporal factors and from interactions with other agents.
 Additionally, the agents in these models are not constrained to equilibrium conditions.
 Therefore, ABMs allows one to understand and predict from the bottom up.

 The key benefits of ABMs over other simulation techniques, as articulated by Axtell (2000), are that it may be the only way to uncover the solution structure, test the dynamics of the system, and test the sensitivity of the model’s output against its parameters and assumptions.
 In implementing an agent-based model the principle is to make the rules as simple of possible yet generate the emergent behavior at the system or macro level.